goliatone/go-dashboard/README.md

 ## Advanced Analytics Widgets

-Phase 8 adds `analytics_funnel`, `cohort_overview`, and `alert_trends`
-definitions plus DI-friendly providers so dashboards can surface BI data without embedding transport logic.
-Configuration payloads are validated via JSON schema before the widgets reach go-cms, and each template exposes CSS hooks for fine-grained styling.
+`analytics_funnel`, `cohort_overview`, and `alert_trends` templates ship with DI-friendly providers so dashboards can surface BI/observability data without embedding transport logic.
+Configuration payloads are validated via JSON schema before widgets hit the store, and templates expose CSS hooks for fine-grained styling.
 Use `pkg/analytics` to wrap your HTTP BI or observability clients and pass the resulting repositories into `dashboard.New*AnalyticsProvider`.
 See `docs/ANALYTICS.md` for schemas, provider interfaces, and screenshots.

 ## Architecture